realworldocaml/book/en/command-line-parsing.md

 -> int`, whereas the resulting value expected from the next specification in the chain is a `Date.t -> int option`.

-### Adding labelled arguments to callbacks
+### Adding labeled arguments to callbacks

 The `step` chaining lets you control the types of your callbacks very easily.
-This can help you match existing interfaces or make things more explicit by adding labelled arguments.
+This can help you match existing interfaces or make things more explicit by adding labeled arguments.

 ```frag
 ((typ ocaml)(name command-line-parsing/cal_add_labels.ml))